The Weather Girls: 2004–2012: Lineup change

 On September 16, 2004, Izora Armstead died of heart failure at age 62.
 Prior to Armstead's passing, new member Ingrid Arthur joined The Weather Girls in 2004.
-Following Armstead's passing, they released the album Totally Wild.
-It scored an underground club hit with the single "Wild Thang" in 2004.
+Following Armstead's passing, they released the album Totally Wild which spawned the single "Wild Thang" in 2004.
 In 2006, Joan Faulkner began performing with Rhodes and often substituting for Arthur.
 In 2008, the Weather Girls released a single "Break You", which topped the Dance chart.
 In 2009, the duo released a new studio album titled The Woman I Am.
 In 2012, The Weather Girls released "It's Raining Men 2K12", a newly recorded version of their 1982 hit, produced by Sebo Reed.
 In the same year, Arthur departed from The Weather Girls to focus on her solo career.
 Dorrey Lin Lyles, a singer who had worked with the duo in the past, was added to the duo in mid-2012.

 2013–present: Recent activity

 The Weather Girls began touring internationally in 2013.
 In 2018, they released a new single "We Need Love", produced by Torsten Abrolat, Terri B! and featuring, Jason Anousheh.
+In 2025, Darnita Williams and Dawn Tallman joined the lineup, as alternate singers in place of Dorrey Lin Lyles, performing alongside Rhodes.